brightzheng100/custom-scheduler-server-sample/Instana.md

 ## How to start tracing from `scheduler`?

-Two approaches: by SDK programmatically or configuration.
+Two approaches: by 1) SDK programmatically, or 2) configuration.

-### By SDK Programmatically
+### 1. By SDK Programmatically

 You may refer to [HttpClientJob.java.instrumented](./scheduler/src/main/java/com/instana/sample/HttpClientJob.java.instrumented).